Michael-MD/gbEmu/README.md

 ## Getting Started

+### Running as Windows App
+This can simply be done by downloading the executable under Releases.
+I've also included the necessary dll's which will need to be in the same folder.
+Simply drag a rom file into the window and the game will start up.
+Enjoy!

 ### Running in Visual Studio

 Ensure you have SDL2 installed on your system.
 Follow the instructions below based on your operating system:

 ##### Windows:

 1. Download the SDL2 development libraries for Visual Studio from [here](https://github.com/libsdl-org/SDL/releases/tag/release-2.30.0).
+It will be named similar to 'SDL2-devel-X.XX.X-VC.zip'.
-2. Extract the downloaded files and copy the contents to a directory on your system.
+2. Extract the downloaded files and copy the contents to the gbEmu directory where all the source files are located.
-3. In Visual Studio, open your project and navigate to `Project Properties` > `Configuration Properties` > `VC++ Directories`.
-4. Add the directory containing the SDL2 header files to the "Include Directories" field.
-5. Add the directory containing the SDL2 `.lib` files to the "Library Directories" field.
-6. Finally, add `SDL2.lib` and `SDL2main.lib` to the "Additional Dependencies" field under `Linker` > `Input`.
+3. Rename the folder to SDL2.

 ## Compatibility